Freaky/read-restrict/README.md

 ## Description

-This is a modified version of Rust's stdlib `Read::take` implementation which returns an error when its limit is exceeded.
+This is a thin wrapper around `Read::take` which which returns an error when its limit is exceeded.
 Reads operate as normal, bound strictly to the read limit, following which `io::ErrorKind::InvalidData` will be returned.

 # Example